West Virginia University

 DAT, and CD playback, a Macintosh G4, computer, and various keyboards and synthesizers are available.
 Every effort will be made to accommodate performance requirements.

-- Score and separate cassette or CD recording for each submission.
-These must be anonymous.
-Each score should include an indication of the duration of the piece and a notation of any technical requirements.
-Works for which no score is necessary (such as electro-acoustic recordings) can include this information on the cover of the tape or CD.
+* Score and separate recording for each submission.
+Each score should be anonymous and marked with a pseudonym.
+Each score should include an indication of the duration of the piece and a notation o³f any technical requirements.
+Works for which no score is necessary (such as electroacoustic recordings) can include this information on the cover of the tape or CD.

-- A separate page with composer’s name, address, telephone numbers, e-mail address, and list of pieces submitted with durations and specification of any technical requirements, especially for electro-acoustic works.
+* A separate page with composer’s name, address, telephone numbers, e-mail address, and the names of pieces submitted with durations and specification of any technical requirements, especially for electroacoustic works.

-The Society of Composers welcomes proposals for papers, panel discussions, workshops, demonstrations, and other types of presentations to be given at the 2003 National Student Conference being held November 20-22, 2003, at the University of Miami School of Music, in Coral Gables, Florida.
+The Society of Composers welcomes proposals for papers, panel discussions, workshops, demonstrations, and other types of presentations to be given at the 2005 National Student Conference.

-- A separate page with the proposerÕs name, address, telephone numbers, email address, and list of submissions.
+* A separate page with the proposer’s name, address, telephone numbers, e-mail address, and a list of submissions.

-- Specification of any technical requirements for the presentation.
-A video projector will be available as will various forms of playback including CD, DAT, VHS video, and DVD.
+* Specification of any technical requirements for the presentation.
+A video projector will be available as well as various forms of playback including CD, DAT, VHS video, and DVD.